sebcolla/Simulation-Tool-TFE-OMAS/README.md

 (Advisor: Julien Hendrickx)

  ## Simulation
 This repository contains a matlab simulation function of an open multi-agent system for a specific problem (described below) with different algorithms to solve it.
-This simulation tools is available in file `OMAS_simu.m`.
+This simulation tool is available in file `OMAS_simu.m`.
 The simulation has been validated using theoretical results about the gossip averaging algorithm (see file `validation_simu.m`).
 There is also a framework for plotting the resulting performance of different simulated algorithms (see file `run_simu.m`)

 See the content of my master thesis in order to have details about the problem, its performance limitations, the algorithms and their in-depth analysis.
 A synthetic statement of the problem considered is exposed below.